Colimits and cocompletions in internal higher category theory: Limits and colimits

 \subsection{Preservation of limits and colimits}

 Let $f\colon \I{C}\to\I{D}$ be a functor between $\BB$-categories and let $I$ be a simplicial object in $\BB$.
-Let $f_\ast\colon \iFun{I}{\I{C}}\to\iFun{I}{\I{D}}$ be the functor that is given by postcomposition with $f$.
-For any diagram $d\colon A\to \iFun{I}{\I{C}}$, the functor $f_\ast$ gives rise to an evident commutative square
+Let $f_\ast\colon \iFun(I,\I{C})\to\iFun(I,\I{D})$ be the functor that is given by postcomposition with $f$.
+For any diagram $d\colon A\to \iFun(I,\I{C})$, the functor $f_\ast$ gives rise to an evident commutative square

-Suppose that $d$ has a limit in $\I{C}$, i.e.\ there is a limit cone given by a final section $ A\to \Comma{\I{C}}{\iFun{I}{\I{C}}}{A}$ over $A$.
-We say that the functor $f$ \emph{preserves} this limit if the image of this limit cone along $f_\ast$ defines a final section of $\Comma{\I{D}}{\iFun{I}{\I{D}}}{A}$.
-Dually, if $d$ has a colimit in $\I{C}$ then $f$ is said to preserve this colimit if the image of the colimit cocone along $f_\ast$ is an initial section of $\Comma{A}{\iFun{I}{\I{D}}}{\I{D}}$ over $A$.
+Suppose that $d$ has a limit in $\I{C}$, i.e.\ there is a limit cone given by a final section $ A\to \Over{\I{C}}{d}$ over $A$.
+We say that the functor $f$ \emph{preserves} this limit if the image of this limit cone along $f_\ast$ defines a final section of $\Over{\I{D}}{f_\ast d}$.
+Dually, if $d$ has a colimit in $\I{C}$ then $f$ is said to preserve this colimit if the image of the colimit cocone along $f_\ast$ is an initial section of $\Under{\I{D}}{f_\ast d}$ over $A$.

-\begin{remark} The property that a functor $f\colon\I{C}\to\I{D}$ preserves the limit or colimit of a diagram $d\colon A\to \iFun{I}{\I{C}}$ is a \emph{local} condition: $f$ preserves this limit if and only if for any cover $(s_i)\colon \bigsqcup_i B_i\onto A$ in $\BB$ the limit of the induced diagram $ds_i$ (which exists on account of remark~\ref{rem:limitsAreLocal}) is preserved by $f$.
-This is clearly a necessary condition since the base change functors $s_i^\ast$ preserve final maps.
-To see the converse, by defining $B=\bigsqcup_i B_i$ we obtain a commutative diagram
+\begin{remark}[locality of preservation of limits and colimits] The property that a functor $f\colon\I{C}\to\I{D}$ preserves the limit (colimit) of a diagram $d\colon A\to \iFun(I,\I{C})$ is a \emph{local} condition: in fact, the same reasoning as in Remark~\ref{rem:adjunctionsAreLocal} implies that $f$ preserves the limit of $d$ if and only if for every cover $(s_i)\colon \bigsqcup_i A_i\onto A$ in $\BB$ the limit of the induced diagram $s_i^\ast(d)$ is preserved by $f$.
+Analogous observations can be made for colimits. \end{remark}

-in which both the left and the right square is cartesian owing to $\RFib$ being a sheaf on $\Cat(\BB)$.
-Since the coproduct of final functors is final as well, this allows us to assume that the cover is comprised of a single object in $\BB$ and thus given by a map $s\colon B\onto A$.
-The claim now follows once we show that for any cartesian square in $\Cat(\BB)$ of the form

-in which $s^\ast f$ is final, the map $f$ must be final as well.
-By using the factorisation of $f$ into a final map and a right fibration, this statement is equivalent to the statement that whenever $f$ is a right fibration and $s^\ast f$ is an equivalence, the map $f$ is an equivalence as well.
-The latter is however immediate on account of the observation that a right fibration is an equivalence whenever the underlying map of $\BB$-groupoids is an equivalence, together with the fact that $s^\ast$ is a conservative functor. \end{remark}